 Although the headline ranking figures show changes in the data year to year, the pattern of clustering among the schools is equally significant.
-Some 300 points separate the top school from the school ranked number 50.
-The top nine schools, from Harvard Business School to the Kellogg School of Management at Northwestern University, form the elite group of outstanding providers of open enrolment programmes.
-The second group runs from Babson Executive Education to the University of Michigan Ross School of Business and the University of Wisconsin-Madison, which are jointly ranked 28.
-Sixty points separate these top and bottom schools.
-The third group is headed by Essec Management Education, which scored over 170 points more than the school ranked 50.
+Some 280 points separate the top school from the school ranked number 50.
+The top 16 schools, from Harvard Business School to Insead, form the elite group of providers of open enrolment programmes.
+The second group runs from Canada's Queen's School of Business to Vlerick Leuven Gent Management School ranked 34.
+Sixty-six points separate these two schools.
+The third group is headed by Henley Management College which scored 110 points more than the school ranked 50.

 1. These data are for information only and are not used in the rankings.

 2. The provision of advanced information on programme content and the participant selection process.

 3. The flexibility of the course and appropriateness of class size, structure and design.